Trends and prospects

 The industry is not only concentrating its efforts on compliance with the new legislative developments that took effect during 2018, including the General Data Protection Regulation and the EU Insurance Distribution Directive; it is also constantly exploring ways of reinventing itself and using digitisation to remain ahead of competition.
 The insurance industry is keen to embrace innovative technology in an effort to personalise policyholder experience and stay ahead of competitors, including:

 Today’s rapidly evolving environment, consumer-centric culture and increasingly technology-driven economy encourages insurers to be more flexible and to be conscious of the fact that disruption is likely to continue, that customers are key and that risks are constantly changing.

-Therefore, the way forward for the industry is to strike a balance between innovation and compliance, with the aim of harnessing and leveraging digitisation and disruption while still navigating the legal, regulatory and commercial risks.
-Insurers must not lose sight of the ever-changing regulatory landscape, particularly since regulators are becoming more and more intrusive – including through the new intervention powers obtained through the Regulation on Packaged Retail and Insurance-Based Investment Products – and can therefore dictate the digitisation of insurance agenda.
+The way forward for the industry is to strike a balance between innovation and compliance, with the aim of harnessing and leveraging digitisation and disruption while still navigating the legal, regulatory and commercial risks.

 What is the primary legislation governing the (re)insurance industry in your jurisdiction?

 The Insurance Business Act (Chapter 403 of the Laws of Malta), together with its associated regulations, provide the framework for the regulation of insurance and reinsurance activities.
-These are supplemented by rules promulgated by the Malta Financial Services Authority (MFSA), which is the national competent authority, to further provide detailed rules and guidance on:
+These are supplemented by rules promulgated by the Malta Financial Services Authority (MFSA), which is the national competent authority, to further provide detailed rules and guidance on requirements relating to: